getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/grouping-enhancements.md

 function:boost::*  -app
 ```

-Forcing all frames to be in-app first might be necessary as there might already have
+Forcing all frames to be in-app first is necessary because there might already have
 been some defaults set by the client SDK or earlier processing.

 **Cut Stack Traces**